MeltwaterArchive/NodeJS-Consumer/README.md

 It connects to the DataSift streaming API, and emits all data received.
 It can also handle multiple stream simultaneously.

 ## Prerequesites
-- You have some experience of Node
+- You have some experience of NodeJS
-- You have a DataSift account (username and API key) available from http://datasift.net
+- You have a DataSift account (username and API key) available from http://datasift.com

 ## Use
 - See the example.js script for how to use the library